-When I was about nine years old I spent more than a month of my summer vacation staying with one of my uncles and his family.
+When I was about nine years old, probably in the summer of 1962, I spent more than a month of my summer vacation staying with one of my uncles and his family.
 He and his second wife had around nine kids at home.
 Most of them were hers, while three of them were theirs together.
 Suffice to say, and especially from an only-child’s point of view, there was a lot of cousins to play and have fun with.
 My uncle had lost his 36-year old wife years earlier to cancer while his second wife was previously married.

 The family lived in an old two-story house in the country amidst narrow dirt roads that wound past numerous farm houses, barns and outbuildings.
 The house, which sat in a wooded area on several sides and had to be nearing 100 years old, was located a few miles from my birthplace in Clearfield, Pennsylvania in an area called Bailey Settlement.
 With it’s black, weathered wood exterior it was — to say the least — rustic and run down.
 Having no indoor bathroom it was far from the kind of home I was used to.
 Being a “city boy” the experience was really roughing it.
 When nature called during the black darkness of night, and I had to venture to the outhouse, on the backyard slope very near the woods, it was downright scary!

 That summer was quite an education and just a taste of what it was like for that part of my family that lived “in the sticks.”
 Certainly a cultural change for a boy used to city life in the Maryland suburbs of Washington, D.C. and all the comforts and “ordinariness” that went along with it.
 Never-the-less I had mostly a good time with my cousins in the blistering heat of that summer and even experienced the first tingles of adolescent love.
 An ever-present homesickness however overshadowed me — mostly at night — when left to my thoughts of the comforts of home, and the company and security of my mother that I had grown so dependent on.